 Arrange for and conduct the MEA State Ritual Contest to include certified judges, equipment, score sheets, computer scoring (or manual scoring), and awards.

-Arrange for and conduct the 11 O’clock Toast and Flag Charge contest
+Arrange for and conduct the 11 O’clock Toast and Flag Charge contest.

 Coordinate with the Grand Lodge Ritualistic Committeeman for Area 1 to conduct a Ritual Clinic in the State.